 |Duodenal Switch||Duodenal Switch||-||Endoscopic Procedures|

 Revision surgery depends on the original procedure and what the problems is.
-A great example is patients that have had a gastric band surgery and is having undesirable symptoms, not losing or regaining weight.
+A great example are patients that have had a gastric band surgery and are having undesirable symptoms, not losing or regaining weight.
 These patients undergo an initial evaluation through our program and are ultimately schedule for a gastric band removal and a conversion to a gastric sleeve.
 Over 99% of these patients are done in a single step, in other words one surgical event.

 There are multiple factors associated to failure.
 It can be the technique itself, either because it is outdated or other more effective safer procedures have been developed.
 It can be technical in nature meaning that the surgery may have not been optimally executed.
 It can also be the simple result of stretching or accommodation which would enlarge the gastric pouch causing loss of restriction.In our opinion it is a combination of several factors most of the time which result in failed surgery.

 In general most surgeons are responsible physicians who have dedicated their lives to performing their discipline to the best of their abilities.
-Abilities are not only learned, they also come natural to a selected few which usually recognized for their abilities.
+Abilities are not only learned, they also come natural to a selected few which are usually recognized for their abilities.
 This is why at OCC we always insist on getting weight loss surgery at a center that is reputable, with third party recognitions and surgeon's that are known for their abilities and not their price.

 In general all procedures are prone to failure.
 Though a low percentage it is enough to keep us seeing several patients a day.
 Every procedure has it's nature.
 The less invasive a procedure is, in general, the more prone it is to failure.
 The more complex there procedure the more prone it is to serious complication.
 This is why there is no good answer for this question.
 The highest failure rate in the literature is gastric banding and though still a valid procedure, it's reputation is well known and gastric banding is losing popularity among patients and surgeons alike.